×

 What do expats find most challenging?

 "Expats in Girona, may find the language barrier to be the most challenging aspect of the local culture, as Catalan is the primary language spoken in the region, followed by Spanish.
 Adjusting to the slower pace of life and the concept of "mañana" (meaning "tomorrow" or "later") can also be difficult for those accustomed to a more fast-paced lifestyle.
 Additionally, adapting to the late meal times, such as lunch at 2 pm and dinner at 9 pm or later, can be a challenge for some expats.
 Navigating the local bureaucracy and paperwork for residency, healthcare, and other services can be a frustrating experience.
-Finally, building a social network and making local friends may be challenging due to cultural differences and the close-knit nature of Spanish communities," wrote a member in Girona.
+Finally, building a social network and making local friends may be challenging due to cultural differences and the close-knit nature of Spanish communities," explained one expat living in Girona, Spain.

 Is there a lot of crime in Girona?